equinor/net_to_gross_calculator/api/README.md

-# Geo:N:G - Data API
+# Net to Gross Calculator - Data API

 This is a REST API service built using the [FastAPI](https://fastapi.tiangolo.com/) library.